-If you’re the owner of your own company, then you’ll likely be familiar with the business growth spurts that come and go; and now is the time to plan for your expansion strategically and carefully.
+If you’re the owner of your own company, then you’ll likely be familiar with the business growth spurts that come and go; and now is the time to planning for business expansion you have to think strategically and carefully.
 Regardless of the size of a business, expansion can be tricky to navigate, and heading into the process unprepared can have long-lasting consequences.

-The following suggestions should work as a starting point for your planned business growth, and though each organisation will vary in terms of its needs and plans for the future, it’s certainly a good place to start.
+The following suggestions should work as a starting point for planning for business expansion, and though each organisation will vary in terms of its needs and plans for the future, it’s certainly a good place to start.

 Look at the market

 If you’re planning to expand your business, your first step should be to look at the market and be sure that expansion is feasible.
 Taking a look at your services and products and how they perform in the current market is essential; if you’ve had a steady increase in revenue, and are offering something that has real staying power in the future markets, then growing your business should be the next logical step.

 Furthermore, when expanding an organisation, it’s also important to consider extending your market reach; are there new areas that you could tap into, or new audiences you could serve?
 Growing a business will dramatically increase your overheads, so it’s essential that you’re also looking at ways to increase your revenue, and extending your market reach is one way to do so.

 While it should perhaps go without saying, if you’re planning for business expansion, then it’s crucial that you’re in the financial position to do so.
 Seeking independent financial advice is vital, as heading into business expansion without the necessary funds will inevitably result in disaster.